 Coding Roles Are Growing at a Rapid Rate

 Coding is a great career choice that seems like it’s on a trajectory to grow, boasting good salaries and a myriad of freelance, full-time, and remote working options.
-More and more companies need coders as the world shifts into a digital-friendly place.
+More and more companies need coders as the world becomes digital-friendly.

-This includes both new companies needing coders and established companies needing coders to help them build a better digital presence.
-Having a career in a rapidly growing industry can offer you the security that there will be jobs available when you complete your schooling or training.
+This includes new companies needing coders and established ones needing coders to help them build a better digital presence.
+A career in a rapidly growing industry can guarantee that jobs will be available when you complete your schooling or training.

-Unfortunately, the same can’t be said for some other fields which are on the decline.
+Unfortunately, the same can’t be said for some other declining fields.
 This growth in the industry is an attractive draw for individuals looking to enter into a new field and build a career for themselves.

 Also Read: 10 Best Online Coding Games For Kids

 As the cost of living rises in many cities across the country, more and more people are searching for lucrative side gigs to bolster their income.